data-liberation-project/tsa-complaint-counts/README.md

 Similarly, the values of `clean_cat`, `clean_cat_status`, `clean_subcat`, and `clean_subcat_status` are determined for each record in `output/03-standardized/complaints-by-subcategory.csv` using the lookup table [`lookups/lkp_cleaner_subcategories.csv`](lookups/lkp_cleaner_subcategories.csv) based on matching values of `Category` and `Subcategory`.

+## Scripts

+The repository's pipeline consists of the following scripts:

+- [scripts/00-scrape.py](scripts/00-scrape.py): Scrapes the TSA FOIA electronic reading room for all relevant PDFs and downloads them to the [pdfs/](pdfs/) directory.
+- [scripts/01-parse.py](scripts/01-parse.py): Parses each of the PDFs, extracting the structured data and saving it to the [output/01-parsed/](output/01-parsed/) directory.
+For each PDF, the output includes two CSV files: one containing one row per fiscal year total (as stated literally in the PDF), and one containing one row per monthly total.
+- [scripts/02-combine.py](scripts/02-combine.py): Combines the monthly-total CSVs into a single, deduplicated CSV (since each report covers multiple years, and the coverage periods overlap across reports), saved to [output/02-combined/](output/02-combined/).
+Also saves three additional subsets, each focused on a single level of granularity (airport, airport-category, and airport-category-subcategory).
+    - In instances where the same month's data is available in multiple PDF reports, we use the counts from the most recent report.
+A given entry's count rarely changes over time; when it does, it's typically by small amounts.
+- [scripts/03-standardize.py](scripts/03-standardize.py): Standardizes the category and subcategory labels, since the reports' PDF layouts often trim the full description, and saves the results to [output/03-standardized/](output/03-standardized/).
+The script also trims redundant category prefixes from subcategory descriptions.
+See the [Data guidance](#data-guidance) section above for interpreting the results.

 ## Repository structure